jbemmel/srl-evpn-proxy/demo.md

 ```

 This results in a setup containing 2 Cumulus nodes with static VXLAN configuration, and 2 SR Linux nodes with dynamic EVPN VXLAN.
+Both CVX1 and CVX2 have the EVPN VTEPs SRL1 and SRL2 listed in their config, but the reverse path is disabled.

 ## Baseline validation
 H1 (on CVX1) can ping H2 (on CVX2) and H3(on SRL1) can ping H4(on SRL2), but no other flows work.